Which numbers are not the sum plus the product of three positive integers?: Statement of Results

-Using the large sieve we can show the following. \begin{theorem} We have
+Using the large sieve we can show the following. \begin{theorem} There exists some constant $c > 0$ such that

-\end{theorem} We expect that this estimate is far from optimal.
+as $N$ goes to infinity. \end{theorem} We expect that this estimate is far from optimal.
 We did calculations for $N$ up to the 250 millionth prime ($5336500537$) and found 2014 prime numbers which are not the sum plus the product of three positive integers.